Axway/streams-open-docs/content/en/docs/streams/architecture/_index.md

 | 4   | Egress to pull Docker images                   | All subnets       | Internet/Intranet | TCP      | 443    |
 | 5   | Egress to connect to topics endpoints          | All subnets       | Internet/Intranet | TCP      | 80,443 |

-#### Time synchronization
+### Time synchronization

-For security and maintenance reason, it is strongly recommended to time synchronizing your Kubernetes pods thanks to the Network Time Protocol (NTP).
+For security and maintenance reason, it is strongly recommended to time synchronize your Kubernetes pods thanks to the Network Time Protocol (NTP).
 Pods use the clock of the node they are running on, so you need to time synchronize the nodes of your Kubernetes cluster.
-On AWS, it is recommended to use the chrony client to synchronize your Linux instances (e.g. [AWS Set time guide](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/set-time.html))
+On AWS, it is recommended to use the chrony client to synchronize your Linux instances (for details refer to [AWS Set time guide](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/set-time.html)).

 ### Kubernetes considerations